-Simply put, QFTR is a 3-player adventure/RPG game where 2 players act as heroes in the game, and another as “Ringmaster” – a mediator for the game similar gamemaster for pen & paper RPGs.
-The game's object simply for the 2 players to evade or fend off all the monsters in each environment to recover 10 rings the Ringmaster secretly places in different locations on the game board.
-The heroes win if they capture all ten of the Rings before their turns run out.
+Simply put, QFTR is a three-player adventure/RPG game where two of the players are the heroes and the other one the “Ringmaster” similar to the gamemaster in pen & paper RPGs.
+The game's objective is simply for the two players to evade or fend off all the monsters in each environment while recovering ten rings the Ringmaster has secretly placed across the game world.
+The heroes win if they obtain all ten of the rings before their turns run out.
 The Ringmaster wins if they do not.

-Two players first choose their characters’ classes that are reminiscent of fantasy D&D settings: warrior, wizard, changeling, and phantom.
-The players then go to battle the monsters co-operatively in different environments which are played in action sequences on screen.
-These environments are a lot of fun because they have special and unique features that make the battle more or less challenging depending on which character class you choose.
-For example, Shifting Halls have walls which constantly slide across the screen, sometimes trapping you and the monsters.
-Inferno rooms have walls of molten lava which a phantom – who can normally walk through walls – cannot pass.
+Classes are reminiscent of fantasy D&D settings: warrior, wizard, changeling, and phantom.
+The players then go to battle the monsters co-operatively in different environments.
+These environments are a lot of fun because they have special and unique features that make the battle more or less challenging depending on which class you're playing as.
+For example, the Shifting Halls have walls which constantly slide across the screen, sometimes trapping you or the monsters.
+Inferno rooms have walls of molten lava which a phantom – who can normally walk through walls – cannot pass through.
 All of these rooms could be populated at random, or pre-programmed, with D&D monsters such as orcs, spydroths, and dragons.

 Although the “quest” portion that is played on the board is a little tedious due to complex rules you must follow, the action-style videogame component is fun enough that you’ll ignore the shortcomings.
 The game can be played in solo mode, but of course it’s a lot more fun with friends.
 Definitely one of the most overlooked console classics that everyone should take a look into, and thanks to the superb O2EM emulator, you can now play this oldie but goodie on your PC.
 Two thumbs up, way up!Reviewed by: Underdogs